koordinates/kart/HOWTO-RELEASE.md

-Notes on Preparing a Sno Release
+Notes on Preparing a Kart Release
 ================================

 This process only supports a single release branch (master).
 It'll need to be expanded over time.